agentlang-ai/agentlang-docs/docs/concepts/resolvers.md

 			     (println (str "looking up " value))
                  (when-let [inst (get @db value)]
                    ;; Successful queries always return a sequence of instances.
-                   [inst]))))}))

-(agentlang.resolver.registry/override-resolver :Acme/ExternalUser ext-user-resolver)
+                   [inst]))))}
+  :paths [:Acme/ExternalUser]})
 ```

 Basically a resolver consists of a map of CRUD and query functions.
-The `agentlang.resolver.registry/override-resolver`
-function hands-over the complete responsibility of managing the instances of the `:ExternalUser` entity to the
-new resolver.
-If you want instances of the entity to be persisted in the local store as well, call the
+The `:paths` property helps to hands-over the complete responsibility of managing the instances of the `:ExternalUser` entity to the new resolver.
+If you want instances of the entity to be persisted in the local store as well, set the `:compose?` property to `true`.
-`agentlang.resolver.registry/compose-resolver` function instead.

 ## Testing the Resolver